-nicknames: (sass-)squatch, danny hoogles, the yeti, viking piano guy, chewy, moose, hugs, gloves, two-sides-to-a-pancake, hopeless tomato
+nicknames: (sass-)squatch, danny hoogles, the yeti, viking piano guy, chewy, moose, penelope, hugs, gloves, two-sides-to-a-pancake, penelope, hopeless tomato

 about